Colorado Springs Bus Accident Attorneys

 Buses come in all shapes and sizes, and they are a common sight in Colorado.
 Unfortunately, they pose a risk to everyone on the road, including the passengers on the bus.
 Their large size makes them dangerous to other vehicles, and they lack most of the safety features of other vehicles to protect their passengers.

-If you or a loved one has been injured in a bus accident, it's important to consult with a lawyer right away.
+If you or a loved one has been injured in a bus collision, it's important to consult with a lawyer right away.
 Bus accidents normally involve many victims and are more complicated to resolve than other motor vehicle accidents.
 The legal team at The Bussey Law Firm, P.C., has a great deal of experience litigating these complex cases.
 Call us at (719) 475-2555 to speak to one of our friendly and compassionate Colorado Springs car accident lawyers today.

 According to the Fatality Analysis Reporting System (FARS), which is overseen by the National Highway Traffic Safety Administration, a bus is defined as any vehicle designed to transport nine or more people at a time, including the driver.
 This means the accident statistics will also cover large transport vans, minibuses, and more.
 Over the ten-year period from 2006 to 2016, of the total number of bus accidents that resulted in fatalities in the United States, school buses made up 40%, transit buses accounted for 34%, and intercity buses accounted for 13%.